gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 This is a form of deliberate practice for knowledge workers.

-#### Self Contained
+#### Self-Contained

-Write self contained permanent notes so that you can understand them even after forgetting the context that they were taken from.
+Write self-contained permanent notes so that you can understand them even after forgetting the context that they were taken from.
 This allows you to reference them in future work without necessarily having to go to the source.